Pini Badash: Career

-Badash remains head of Omer local council, and has also served as a member of the Authority for Developing the Negev and chairman of the Local Authority Committee for Developing the Negev and the Negev Lobby.
+Badash remained head of Omer local council until 2024, and has also served as a member of the Authority for Developing the Negev and chairman of the Local Authority Committee for Developing the Negev and the Negev Lobby.
 Justifying the use of Admissions Committees in the Negev, Badash has described Bedouin Arabs as "Termites", adding "on a day of reckoning and at a time of crisis they are the enemy".
+He did not run in the subsequent elections and retired after 34 years as mayor of Omer.
+His nephew, Erez Badash, was elected to the position.